playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lights.md

 ![Omni light][4]

-Omni lights are more costly than directional lights but faster to process than spot lights.

-## Spot Lights
+### Spot Lights

 Spot lights, like point lights, emit light from a single point in space.
 However, the light from the spot light is constrained to a cone shape.
-Examples of a spot light would be a torch or the light from a lighthouse.
+Examples of a spot light are provided in the [table](#use-cases) below.

 When unselected, a spot light is represented by the following icon in the Editor's 3D view: